ElevatorExpress/Elevator/README.txt

-./src/FloorSystem.java -> tries to grab requests from message buffers and sends confirmation messages to the scheduler ./src/MessageBuffer.java -> the synchronized data structure to pass requests between subsystems ./src/Messages/MessageTypes.java -> enum for differentiating between elevator and floor messages ./src/Scheduler.java -> processes requests for the floors and elevators ./src/SubSystem -> interface which allows threads to read and write to a MessageBuffer
+./src/FloorSystem.java -> tries to grab requests from message buffers and sends confirmation messages to the scheduler ./src/MessageBuffer.java -> the synchronized data structure to pass requests between subsystems ./src/Messages/MessageTypes.java -> enum for differentiating between elevator and floor messages ./src/util/ElevatorLogger.java -> Wrapper class for the builtin Logger.java, made easier to use for this project ./src/Scheduler.java -> processes requests for the floors and elevators ./src/SubSystem -> interface which allows threads to read and write to a MessageBuffer